Rotterdam Terror Corps

 Rotterdam Terror Corps, often abbreviated RTC, is a Dutch gabber act formed in 1993.
 Originally formed by five Dutch DJs (DJ Distortion, MC Raw, DJ Reanimator, DJ Petrov, and DJ Rob), currently there is only one of the original DJs left, DJ Distortion.
 DJ Petrov and DJ Rob left to pursue individual work.
 Reanimator (Patrick Moerland) produced the first album and left twice, the second time in 1995 permanently after an argument with DJ Distortion.
-In 2002 MC Raw was replaced by Cyriel Brandon, better known by his stage name "RTSier", due to health reasons.
+In 2002 MC Raw was replaced by Cyriel Brandon, better known by his stage name "RTSier", for health reasons.
 RTSier is since that time the MC and live performer on stage.
 The group has gained a notoriety for its use of eroticism, with each live performance containing female strippers and pyrotechnics.
 After MC Raw was replaced, he was still able to perform occasionally.

 DJ Distortion (George Ruseler) is the main producer while MC Raw (Ricky Peroti) used to add vocals, RTSier and other mc's like Lex Couper are doing the shows since 2016.

-Rotterdam Terror Corps has also worked with many other DJs and producers, including DJ Paul Elstak, Bass-D, The Headbanger, Neophyte, King Matthew, SRB/Dione and Dr. Macabre.
+Rotterdam Terror Corps has also worked with many other DJs and producers, including Bass-D, The Headbanger, Neophyte, King Matthew, SRB/Dione and Dr. Macabre.